 - authorization filters break and leak or hide documents.

-Monitor RAG-specific signals: retrieval hit rate, top-k similarity scores, chunk lengths, citation coverage, and the share of answers produced without retrieval (if your system supports that).
+Monitor RAG-specific signals: retrieval hit rate, top-k similarity, chunk lengths, citation coverage, and the share of answers produced without retrieval (when applicable).

 9.3 Tool drift

-Tool drift is often detected as increased parsing failures, increased retries, or increased fallback usage.
-Monitor those counters and treat them as reliability metrics.
+Tool drift often appears as parsing failures, retries, or fallback usage.
+Treat those as reliability metrics.

 LLM drift is often pipeline drift